geraint360/keyboardmaestro/README.md

 Convert a table in a picture (eg a photo or screen grab) into an Excel file.

 Additional requirements: Smile Software's [PDF Pen](https://smilesoftware.com/PDFpen/) or [PDF Pen Pro](https://smilesoftware.com/PDFpen/), and Microsoft [Excel](https://www.microsoft.com/en-us/microsoft-365/excel).
 Only tested on PDF Pen Pro 10 and Excel 2016 (version 16).

+## Convert Screenshot to Clipboard Text

+Capture screen interactively, by selection or window.
+The contents of the screen grab is then OCR'd and the contents placed on the clipboard.